A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (2020-0-01336, Artificial Intelligence Graduate School Program, UNIST), 2021 Research Fund (1.210107.01) of UNIST, the National Research Foundation of Korea (2021R1A4A3033149 and 2021H1D3A2A01039401), and the National Science Foundation of the U.S. (CMMI-2032458).
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (2020-0-01336, Artificial Intelligence Graduate School Program, UNIST), 2021 Research Fund (1.210107.01) of UNIST, the National Research Foundation of Korea (2021R1A4A3033149 and 2021H1D3A2A01039401), and the National Science Foundation of the U.S. (CMMI-2032458), the internal grant of Suleyman Demirel University 2021-2022.